iaifi/iaifi.github.io/internal-events.md

     * *Deep learning, generalization, and rationality*
     * Abstract: Deep learning often operates in a regime where traditional generalization bounds fail to hold, and indeed are not even true, in the sense that there is a non vanishing gap between empirical and population performance.
 Yet, deep neural networks still generalize and perform well beyond their training set.
 In this talk we will present: (1) Empirical evidence that deep networks have similar internal representations regardless of whether they are trained in the traditional "full supervised" manner or trained in a "self supervised + simple" (SSS) method, where all but their last layer are trained without access to the labels; (2)  Empirical evidence that for SSS algorithms, generalization is true in practice, along with a theoretical bound on the generalization gap of such algorithms which is non vacuous in several practical setting.
 The bound does not make structural or conditional independence assumptions on the training distribution, but rather assumes the algorithm is "rational" in a certain precise sense, which is empirically shown to hold in practice.
 The talk will not require background in deep learning.
 Based on joint works with Yamini Bansal, Gal Kaplun, and Preetum Nakkiran.

+* **Siddharth Mishra-Sharma, IAIFI Fellow**
+    * **Friday, April 22, 2022 4:00-5:00pm**
+    * *Flows for inference and interpretability: a Galactic Center Excess case study*
+    * Abstract: The source of the so-called Galactic Center Excess (GCE)---an excess of gamma-rays observed from the central regions of the Milky Way---remains an open question.
+Disentangling the various possibilities, such as annihilating dark matter and astrophysical point sources, is a challenging modeling and inference task.
+I will describe some recent attempts at making progress in this direction by leveraging neural simulation-based inference techniques.
+Time permitting, I will describe some ongoing work using generative modeling as a test of robustness of neural network-based inference methods in the context of the GCE.

 ### Fall 2021